Dark triad

-The dark triad is a psychological theory of personality, first published by Delroy L. Paulhus and Kevin M. Williams in 2002, that describes three notably offensive but non-pathological personality types: Machiavellianism, sub-clinical narcissism, and sub-clinical psychopathy.
-Each of these personality types is called dark because each is considered to contain malevolent qualities.
+The dark triad is a psychological construct of personality traits, first introduced by Delroy L. Paulhus and Kevin M. Williams in 2002, that describes the relationship between three notably aversive but non-pathological personality traits: Machiavellianism, sub-clinical narcissism, and sub-clinical psychopathy.
+These personality traits are called dark because they are believed to contain aversive qualities.

-All three dark triad traits are conceptually distinct although empirical evidence shows them to be overlapping.
+All three dark triad traits are believed to be conceptually distinct, although empirical evidence shows them to be overlapping.
 They are associated with a callous–manipulative interpersonal style.